alvarobartt/investpy/README.md

 investpy is a Python package to retrieve historical data from [Investing](https://www.investing.com/).
-It provides historical data retrieval from up to **39.952 stocks, 81.024 funds, 11.403 etfs, 1.889 currency crosses, 7.797 indices, 688 bonds and 66 commodities**.
+It provides historical data retrieval from up to **39.952 stocks, 81.024 funds, 11.403 etfs, 1.889 currency crosses, 7.797 indices, 688 bonds, 66 commodities and 2.812 cryptocurrencies**.
 Basically, investpy allows you to download historical data from almost all the financial products indexed in Investing.com.
 All the data that can be retrieved includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
 Therefore, investpy is intended to wrap up all the available data from Investing.com, so that it can be retrieved via Python for its further usage and/or analysis.

+<h3 align="center">:neckbeard: Now including crypto currencies data retrieval! :neckbeard:</h3>

 investpy seeks to be one of the most complete Python packages when it comes to historical data extraction of financial products in order to stop relying on public/private APIs, as investpy is **FREE** and has **NO LIMITATIONS**.
 These